agile-ts/documentation/docs/quick_start/Vue.md

 ### 👨‍💻 Example {#example-1}

-To better understand how to use a State, we should view it in an example.
+To better understand how to use an Agile State in Vue, we should view it in an example.
 The sample project we'll look at is a small counter that lets us increase a number as we click the 'Update State' button.
 It may not be fascinating, but it shows all the essential pieces of a Vue + AgileTs application in action.
 After checking out the example, we recommend taking a look at the [Important Code Snippets Section](#important-code-snippets-1) below,